-Kansas State University has a student population of between 20 and 25 thousand students with about 5% of them international.
+Kansas State University has a student population of between 20 and 25 thousand students with about 5% of them being international.
 The beautiful buildings on campus are made primarily from the local limestone, and exhibit a wonderful architectural harmony, which adds beauty to the campus.
-A new library and a new Art Museum were built in 1996 and 1997.
-The campus supplies several recreation facilities for fitness as well as entertainment.

-Manhattan Kansas is located in the Flint Hills region.
-The metropolitan Kansas City area is located 115 miles east.
-The Konza Prairie, a reserve owned by the Nature Conservancy and run by KSU is located south of town.
-Just north of the city, Tuttle Creek Lake and Park offers outdoor recreation, boating, fishing, and camping.
+Manhattan is located in the Flint Hills region of Kansas and has access points to multiple trails, rivers, and lakes.
+The Konza Prairie, a reserve owned by the Nature Conservancy and run by K-State, is located south of town off of McDowell Creek Road.
+Just north of town is Tuttle Creek Lake and Park Services offering outdoor recreation, boating, fishing, and camping.